andrewschweitzer/dh140-final-project/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/andrewschweitzer/dh140-final-project/HEAD)

-In this repository are two files.
-The file named "" is the data that I used for my analysis.
-The file named "" are the libraries that are required in my project.
+In this repository are three other files.
+The file named "tweets_01-08-2021.csv" is the data that I used for my analysis.
+The file named "requirements.txt" are the libraries that are required in my project.
 The file named "final_project_notebook.ipynb" is the notebook in which I conducted my analysis and discussed my findings.
 This file can also be interacted with by pressing the binder button at the top.

 Donald Trump’s frequent Twitter usage, both during and after his presidency, raises the questions: How did the sentiment of Trump’s tweets impact public opinion?
 How has the sentiment of Trump’s tweets changed over time, and are there any common themes associated with positive, neutral, and negative sentiments?